Cultural Bridge

 Aliya Zhakupova is a dedicated educator and leader with 14 years of teaching experience and 5 years in administration.
 She holds a BA in Education from Arizona State University and an MA in TESOL from KIMEP University.
 Certified in CELTA and Harvard’s School Management program, she is committed to excellence in education.
 As Head of Professional Development at Quantum STEM School, she enhances teacher effectiveness through training initiatives.
 Her expertise bridges classroom practices with strategic school-wide goals.
 Aliya is passionate about fostering continuous learning for both educators and students.
 Her leadership drives innovation and growth in education.

-All sessions will be in English.
+All sessions were conducted in English.